briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 Unicode itself is a character set: a mapping from numerical code points to characters and other symbols.
 This tells us nothing about how to structure those numeric values in memory.
 There are several different ways to store Unicode in memory.
-Here are some of the more common ones:
+Here are some of the more common encodings:

 | Encoding name | Space per code point | Variable- or fixed-width |
 |---------------|----------------------|--------------------------|